-Do you currently have other prescription drug coverage through your (or your spouse's) employer or retiree group?
-If so, please contact that group's benefits administrator.
+If you currently have other prescription drug coverage through your (or your spouse's) employer or retiree group, please contact that group's benefits administrator.
 He or she can help you determine how your current prescription drug coverage will work with our plan.

-In general, if you are currently employed, the prescription drug coverage you get from us will be secondary to your employer or retiree group coverage.
+In general, if you have employee or retiree group coverage, the drug coverage you get from us will be secondary to your group coverage.
 That means your group coverage would pay first.